khoaxtru20/khoaxtru20.github.io/about.md

 * I am from the southeast side of Houston, Texas.
 * I am a self-proclaimed jazz pianist.
 If you ask me to play, I will most likely embarrass myself, but I like the improvisation and collaboration.
 * One of my biggest side projects is creating a documentary of my family history and journey to America.
 * I watch a lot of horror movies.
 Mostly since my girlfriend watches a lot of horror movies.
-[She's got a pretty dope Instagram IMO.](https://www.instagram.com/byzantineilse)
+[She has a pretty dope Instagram IMO.](https://www.instagram.com/byzantineilse)